deleidos/prototype-20150626/README.md

 At the beginning of the prototyping effort, a product manager was designated and a multidisciplinary team assembled.
 The team was drawn from Leidos' DigitalEdge Team, which is a highly collaborative team supporting numerous ongoing efforts.

-For the sake of this prototype, a couple individuals outside of the design/development team took on the role of "People".
-They asked two questions: (1) "Which drugs have been recalled in their state?" and (2) "For a given manufacturer, which states were affected by drugs produced by the manufacturer?".

 Generally, the team operates on short iterations of two weeks, called sprints, with daily status meetings.
 For this rapid prototype response, the team operated on 24-hours Sprints for the first three business days and then settled into daily scrums for the remainder of the prototyping period before submission.
 During this time, the team intermixed meetings with the "People" every other day and adjusted course based upon feedback, as well as usability testing.

 In addition to the team working with the end-user to create the prototype, the team also began setting up and working in the DevOps environment.
 This included setting up a GitHub repository, Jenkins, an AWS account and automated processes.